 White Sox legend Ed Walsh made his season debut, having sat out all year with a strained arm.
 Seven straight years of throwing no fewer than 230 1⁄3 innings — including league-leading totals in four seasons and as many as 464 innings thrown in one year — had taken its toll.
 In fact, even the 1913 season was truncated by Walsh’s standards, as the 32-year-old could muster just 97 2⁄3 frames.

 On this day, however, Walsh threw seven innings of three-hit ball in a 6-3 win over Cleveland.
 Fellow future Hall-of-Famer Red Faber got the save, his second of 1914.

 Walsh would win just four more games in his career, which stretched to age 36.
 He fell just short of being able to contribute to the best team in White Sox history, the 1917 World Champions.

-The White Sox tied the franchise mark for the most lopsided win when they won 17-0 at Cleveland.
+The White Sox tied the franchise mark for the most lopsided shutout, winning 17-0 at Cleveland.
 Ken Williams and Harold Baines both drove in four runs in the rout, with Ozzie Guillén and Greg Walker knocking in three apiece.
 Future Hall-of-Famer Phil Niekro was saddled with the loss.